 11. Are there any original prewar or loft conversion details?11.
 Are there any original prewar or loft conversion details?

-One reason why loft conversions are so popular.
-Many buyers are prepared to pay a pretty penny for homes with original detailing.
+One reason why New York City loft purchases are so popular.
+Many buyers are prepared to pay a penny for homes with original detailing.
 Reclaimed brick, exposed beams and piping, and original base and crown moldings add character to an apartment, making it unique.
-But that’s only when they are actually original and not of the fake variety.
+But that’s only when they are original and not of the fake variety.
 Ask and check for yourself that they are the real deal.

 12. Are the common areas and amenities well maintained?12.
 Are the common areas and amenities well maintained?